Intro to Photoshop: the Tool Bar Lasso, Magic Wand, and Healing Brush Tools

 Finished Part 2

-This was only about half of the tools listed.
+This was less than half of the tools listed on the Toolbar.
 I will cover the rest later.
 I hope this introduction helps you get acquainted with your program.
 Like I said before the more you play with it and work on small projects, the more you will be able to remember shortcuts and tool functions.
 Have fun.